VirtoCommerce/vc-docs/user_docs/docs/integrations/avalara/address-validation.md

+# In Progress

-Address validation can be used in storefront theme to prevent creation of orders with invalid (not acceptable by AvaTax) address.
+Address validation is used in storefront theme to prevent creation of orders with invalid (not acceptable by AvaTax) address.

-To validate addresses:
+To validate addresses, use:

-1. Go to **api > tax > avatax > address > validate**.
-2. Use **POST** method.
+1. Path: `/api/tax/avatax/address/validate`.
+2. Method: `POST`.
-3. Apply `request` parameter — an instance of `AddressValidationRequest` class.
+3. Parameters: `request` — an instance of `AddressValidationRequest` class.
     It contains:
     * The address to validate.
-    * StoreId to extract Ava.Tax connection settings for address validation.
+    * `StoreId` to extract AvaTax connection settings for address validation.